The digital boom is upon us.

 With the more time you play, your characters level up, get stronger, gain more powerful skills, and obtain newer weapons.

 We feel in control.

 We feel like success is in our hands.

 And with success meters easily seen and available, we become more motivated to keep making that progress.

-It relates to the dopamine pathways in our brain.
+It relates to the pathways in our brain.

-The act of doing something, and then receiving an anticipated reward (accomplishment) sends our brain a dopamine hit, making us feel good.
+The act of doing something, and then receiving an anticipated reward (accomplishment) sends our brain a hormone hit, making us feel good.

 How does this relate to getting and staying motivated to keep making those gains?